 In addition, students will need items such as a pair of compasses, protractor and calculator for Maths lesson.
 Please note that tippex is not permitted in school.
 Please remember that all items of uniform and equipment should be clearly labelled with your child’s name.

 To ensure that standards remain high in Year Seven, your child’s tutor will do regular checks on equipment, uniform and jewellery, in addition to the weekly check on planners.
-Mr Bunce will also check the planners from each class on a regular basis to ensure that we are doing our best to support your children as they grow and learn.

 There are many links between attending school and making progress, and so we expect your child in school every day.
 In addition we would ask that holidays are not booked during term-time.
 However, if a period of absence is necessary due to illness, we would like to remind all parents of the importance of contacting the school office on the first morning of absence.